Jacob-Ji-1453/Machine-Learning-and-Deep-Learning-Project/README.md

 ## 2. Fashion Class Classification (Multi-Class Image Classification)

 ### 1. Introduction:
-  -
+  - Machine Learning & Deep Learning is able to help retailers to detect and forecast the fashion trend. (i.e. classify a fashion object from a facebook/instagram image)
+  - Handwritten digitized images are from Fashion-MNIST, where we can build a basic ML/DL model to recognize images.
   - Dataset has **784 features**, each represents a pixel value (an integer ranged from 0 to 255) in a 28*28 grayscale image.
-  - Training set and testing set are separate, with 10000 and 60000 instances respectively.
+  - Training set and testing set are separate, with **60000 and 10000 instances** respectively and **10 different labels**.
+  - **Task**: classify a fashion image
   - Datasets are avaliable on [Kaggle](https://www.kaggle.com/zalando-research/fashionmnist).
 I did not upload datasets since they are too large (>100MB).
   - **Note**: usually, "regular" machine learning models are **NOT** able to handle image recognition.
 Finding other models is urgently needed!